DFE-Digital/childrens-social-care-cpd/README.md

 Cypress testing is also included.

 ### Compiling the Sass
-The Sass is compiled using the [Web Compiler 2022+ extension](https://github.com/failwyn/WebCompiler) from Jason Moore which can be installed into Visual Studio 2022 from the Extensions menu.
-The `compilerconfig.json` is already configured to copy the output to the correct location.
+The Sass is compiled using the ```compile-sass.ps1``` script in the main project.
+The commands can also be used in *nix environments.

 ### Further documentation